Fatboychummy-CC/John/Writing your own modules.md

 parse them.
 In most cases, John should understand a comma-seperated list if there needs to be multiple arguments.

+Arguments wrapped in parenthesis are to be treated exactly like they're shown.
+For example, if you state,

+> Hey John, can you give me 32 (cobblestone)?

+John will take "cobblestone" literally, and will not try to correct you in any way.

 #### Overlapping Phrases (John-side)

 Sometimes some phrases are very similar.
 For this reason, John will first think